-Furthermore, you don’t have the options to view product details, rate seller or buyer, and report about the item.
+Furthermore, you don’t have the option to view product details, rate seller or buyer, and report about the item.
 These options are available on Messenger original to make buying and selling easier.

 The original Messenger app has two columns with conversations and people on the bottom.
 Your profile option on the top offers all the settings.
 You also have the camera, a new group, a new room, and active people option on the top.
-Messenger app can be quite confusing to navigate because of so many options.
+The Messenger app can be quite confusing to navigate because of so many options.

 Messenger Lite has an edge because it is super easy to navigate.
 Messenger Lite has three columns: Chat, friends and settings.
 You get a few options, including active status, notifications, switch account manager storage, etc., in account settings.
 The username stuff is limited to Messenger.